idameitil/polyphenol-oxidases/README.md

 ### Enrich selected hits with Pfam
 To enrich the filtered blast hits with pfam data, run `python src/data-collection/enrich-blast-hits-interproscan.py`.
 This creates the file `data/blast/unique-hits-1e-60-length150-1000-cd-hit65-enriched.tsv`.

+### Extract pfam domains from blast hits
+To extract the pfam domains from the blast hits, run `python src/interproscan/make-pfam-domain-fasta-blast-hits.py`.
+This creates the file `data/blast/unique-hits-1e-60-length150-1000-cd-hit65-pfam-domains.fa`.

 # MSA
 An MSA is made by running `mafft data/seeds.fa > data/seeds-mafft.fa`